-Linguistic testing and quality assurance are essential steps that help ensure the highest quality for your translation project, especially software, multimedia projects, and eLearning content.
-These processes ensure that your project looks its best, resonates with its local audience as effectively as possible, and is technologically perfect.
+Linguistic testing and quality assurance (QA) are essential steps that help ensure the highest quality for your translation initiative, especially software, multimedia and eLearning content.
+These processes ensure that your translation effort looks its best, resonates with its local audience as effectively as possible, and is technologically perfect.
 They involve rigorous testing of the localized content and fine-tuning the finished product so it’s not just accurate — it’s exceptional.
 This human touch makes the difference, taking your translation projects to the next level so they resonate with each local audience in your brand’s unique voice.

 What is linguistic testing and QA?

-What happens if you opt not to test?
+What happens if you decide not to test?

 Some examples of typical issues found and resolved in testing are as follows: